oneapi-src/SYCLomatic-test/third-party-programs/Velocity-Bench/QuickSilver/README.md

 # Migration example: Migrate QuickSilver to SYCL version
 [SYCLomatic](https://github.com/oneapi-src/SYCLomatic) is a project to assist developers in migrating their existing code written in different programming languages to the SYCL* C++ heterogeneous programming model.
-It is an open source version of Intel® DPC++ Compatibility Tool.
+It is an open-source version of the Intel® DPC++ Compatibility Tool.

-This file lists the detail steps to migrate CUDA version of [QuickSilver](https://github.com/oneapi-src/Velocity-Bench/tree/main/QuickSilver) to SYCL version with SYCLomatic.
-As follow table summaries the migration environment, software required and so on.
+This file lists the detailed steps to migrate CUDA version of [QuickSilver](https://github.com/oneapi-src/Velocity-Bench/tree/main/QuickSilver) to SYCL version with SYCLomatic.
+As follow table summarizes the migration environment, the software required, and so on.

    | Optimized for         | Description
    |:---                   |:---